EdgarAllenExile/notehub/02. Projects/SICP/NotesOnTheNotes.md

 I have actually decided that I am not sure if I need to do the additional exercises.
 The maths part is what I am most tripped up by, and we are not up to the Maths portion of this 'course'.

+Now I am testing to see if my fancy new git script works.